Boogie (genre): 1920s–1930s: etymology

 The first documented use of the word boogie is dated back to 1929.
 Boogie, as defined by Merriam-Webster Dictionary, is an occasion for dancing to the strongly rhythmic rock music that encourages people to dance.
 Earliest association of the word boogie was with blues and later rock and roll and rockabilly genres.

 1970s–1980s: current meaning

 In the 1970s, the term was revitalized for disco and later post-disco subcultures.
 The term "boogie" was used in London to describe a form of African-American dance/funk music from the 1980s.
 The name boogie tended to be used as, although essentially used to describe disco records, the word disco had gained bad connotations by the early 1980s.
-Originally the word boogie could be found in 1970s funk and disco records, most notably "Boogie Nights" by Heatwave, "Blame It on the Boogie" by The Jacksons, "Boogie Oogie Oogie" by A Taste of Honey and "Boogie Wonderland" by Earth Wind and Fire.
+Originally the word boogie could be found in 1970s funk, soul, R&B and disco records, most notably: